lawrencek1992/crawler_script/README.md

 </html>
 ```

-The lack of css selectors and lack of anticipated element nesting makes selecting elements much hard, whether I use css selectors, or tag names, or xml path.
-I could have selected all the `<h2>` and `<p>` elements (along with a couple `<span>` and `<a>` elements), but there would be a lot of them, and I'd need to loop over them to select the ones I want.
-This seemed like it would involve a lot of code and a lot of looping over lists of elements.
+The lack of css selectors and lack of anticipated element nesting makes selecting elements much harder, whether I use css selectors, or tag names, or xml path.
+I could have selected all the `<h2>` and `<p>` elements (along with a couple `<span>` and `<a>` elements), but there would be a lot of them, and I'd need to loop over them to select the ones I want and disregard the others.
+This seemed like it would involve more lines of code than necessary, so I opted for a different solution.

 [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/) seems better suited to this task.
 With Beautiful Soup I can quickly extract all the text from the wiki as one long string and then manipulate that string with a lot of regex to get the "history" words.